brennalaurentan/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Add a birthday to a member**
+**Use case: Indicate a birthday of a member**

 **MSS**

-1. User requests to list members
+1. User requests to list persons
-2. BandBook shows a list of members
+2. AddressBook shows a list of persons
-3. User requests to add a birthday to a specific member in the list
+3. User requests to add a birthday to a specific person in the list
-4. BandBook updates the member's info to reflect their birthday
+4. AddressBook updates the person's info to reflect their birthday

     Use case ends.